-Natural gas resource planning
+Gas resource planning

-The Long Term Gas Resource Plan:
+The Long-Term Gas Resource Plan:

 • looks ahead 20 years to identify energy supply requirements, infrastructure needs and opportunities to manage demand